Skip to Content

 Savonlinna

-Savonlinna is a city located in the heart of the Saimaa Lake region.
+Savonlinna is a city located in the heart of the Saimaa Lake region in eastern Finland.
 It’s one of the most beautiful places to visit in Finland for a variety of reasons.

 The city is wedged between the lakes of Haapavesi and Pihlavesi, and it’s this geographic feature that adds to Savonlinna’s beauty.
 You can see water and green banks for as far as the eye can see.